AndrewB1998/ChatBox/README.md

 - Make sure that the required installations are done in the project directory
 - If python is installed, but pip commands don't work, run terminal command *py -m ensurepip --upgrade* or *py get-pip.py*
 - Tkinter comes along with Python but incase there is issues, use terminal command *pip install tk*
-- The client closes if a connection can't be made.
-Make sure that VPN is off when connecting and that there is a server running when joining